chandraprakashdwivedi/DSL-Jobs/README.md

 So, here we assume that you are working for a 'demo' project and you have 'n' number of jobs for that particular demo project so as a best a practice here our automation will create a folder in your jenkins home path and inside that your jobs will be created.
 You can further create this structure more densed by adding a folder in your seed.groovy.

+Note: Issue a PAT token in your git repo and save that in your jenkins

 # Summary